-Andrew J. McMahon has been the Executive Vice President, Individual Markets, Enterprise Strategy and Customer Development of Guardian since March 2019.
-From 2017 to 2019, he was the Executive Vice President, Strategy & Customer Development.
+Andrew McMahon has been the President of Guardian since January 2020, prior to which he was the Executive Vice President, Individual Markets, Enterprise Strategy and Customer Development of Guardian from March 2019 to December 2019.
+From December 2017 to February 2019, he was the Executive Vice President, Strategy & Customer Development.
 Prior to joining Guardian, Mr. McMahon was the Chief Executive Officer and Founder of Vitae Advisors, LLC from 2014 to 2017, and he served in multiple roles at AXA Financial from 2005 to 2014, including Head of the Strategic Initiatives Group, Chairman/COO of AXA Advisors, and, ultimately, as the President of AXA Financial.